inet-framework/inet/showcases/wireless/pathloss/doc/index.rst

 Goals
 -----

-INET features various path loss models for simulating radio propagation, ranging from simple ones like free space path loss to more complex ones like Rician and Rayleigh fading.
-This showcase demonstrates some of the available path loss models and how to use them in simulations.
+Path loss models are used to represent the loss of signal strength over distance in wireless communication.
+INET has a range of path loss models available, including simple models like free space path loss and more complex ones like Rician and Rayleigh fading.

-The showcase contains an example simulation, which computes received power vs. distance using several path loss model types.
+This showcase demonstrates how to use path loss models in simulations and it also compares the received power at different distances using different path loss models.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/wireless/pathloss <https://github.com/inet-framework/inet/tree/master/showcases/wireless/pathloss>`__